benchristel/OGTRTA/README.md

 It is designed to minimize syntactic ambiguity (think Lojban) while remaining at least somewhat naturalistic.
 You can dial the syntactic precision up or down to your liking.

+OGTRTA is a "reversible" grammar: all the production rules can be reversed to get a language with the opposite word order.
+The basic supported word orders are head-initial VOS and head-final SOV.
+OGTRTA languages can implement transformations can move the subject to the opposite end of the sentence, so SVO and OVS word orders are also possible.

+The other two possible word orders, VSO and OSV, are not directly supported, but can be achieved using clitic subject pronouns or noun incorporation.

 ## Inspiration

 The most interesting thing about OGTRTA is probably its treatment of verbs, prepositions, adjectives, and adverbs.